stanosphere/advent-of-code/README.md

 ## TODO

+- Add a little script to just run any day
+  - Should output time as well as answer
+  - I guess it'd have to look for functions called `part1` and `part2` in files called `DayX` and `DayXPart2`?
+  - I've not been entirely consistent with my naming conventions have I lol
 - Reading input is basically always the same so maybe only define it once
 - Maybe make a parsing utils file
   - For example `intParser` is used all over the place